I recently watched a great documentary on Channel 4, called ‘The Soldiers that Saved Britain’, made by British journalist Mobeen Azhar.

 They were torpedoed and sunk, and 500 of them ended up in a special camp in northern Germany, liberated by the Brits in the spring of 45.

-They joined the RAF after the Battle of Britain, and worked alongside white brits in Bomber command and fighter command
+They joined the RAF after the Battle of Britain, and worked alongside white Brits in Bomber command and fighter command

 Some few hundred joined the British Army and worked in the Pioneer Corps clearing bomb damage in London and doing construction work